firesidefiction/firesidefiction.github.io/submissions.md

 permalink: submissions
 ---

-Fireside is currently open to submissions.
-Please read the following guidelines, then use the form below to submit your work. <!--During our submissions periods, there will be a form for uploading your submission on this page.-->
+Fireside is currently closed to submissions. <!--Please read the following guidelines, then use the form below to submit your work.--> During our submissions periods, there will be a form for uploading your submission on this page.

 Fireside holds a submissions period for each upcoming issue of _Fireside Quarterly_.
 We will be open to submissions for short stories during the following periods:

-- **NOW OPEN:** Submissions for the Summer 2020 issue of _Fireside Quarterly_, edited by Kate Dollarhyde, open from **August 26, 2019 at 9am EST** to **August 30, 2019 at 6pm EST**

 - Submissions for the Autumn 2020 issue of _Fireside Quarterly_, edited by Maurice Broaddus, will be open from **December 2, 2019 at 9am EST** to **December 6, 2019 at 6pm EST**